Journey into Mystery (Loki): Design

 President Loki's costume was inspired by the comic miniseries Vote Loki, while Classic Loki's costume drew inspiration from the character's 1960s comic design by Jack Kirby.
 Grant had hoped the costume would have been more muscular, which would have likened itself even more to Kirby's design.
 The Void featured large heads and peacock-like creatures that Farahani created to help "infuse The Void with surrealism".
 Initially, production designer Kasra Farahani had envisioned a "more Salvador Dalí-esque, Dada-esque version" of the Void before settling on an "English moors" styling.
-Approximately seven sets were constructed of various part of the Void.
+Approximately seven sets were constructed of various parts of the Void.
 Kid Loki's lair was a 360-degree set that had "a lot of topographical changes".
 Farahani said, "We imagined it as a fractured bowling alley with a slide element to it.
 All the lines there are visually drawing your eye to the throne which we imagined was an old Santa throne from a mall, pulled from a deleted reality."